Britain launches home loan guarantee plan as property prices climb

 EARLY START

-Prime Minister David Cameron and his chancellor, George Osborne, trumpeted the mortgage guarantee scheme at the Conservative Party conference last week and announced it would start three months early.
+Prime Minister David Cameron and his finance minister, George Osborne, trumpeted the mortgage guarantee scheme at the Conservative Party conference last week and announced it would start three months early.

 Under the scheme, the government will offer to guarantee up to 15 percent of mortgages, helping people who in recent years have been unable to get on the property ladder because they lack the high deposits lenders now require.